CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope

-This gain is due to the high-frequency coverage of FYST.
-Its high frequencies better probe and constrain the Galactic dust that is the dominant contaminant at those frequencies (Charmetant et al. in prep.).
-Additionally, we looked into a constrained ILC procedure to null the CIB signal.
-This was done in harmonic space with 1/$f$ noise and all extragalactic foregrounds.
-We find a 10\% overall inprovement in measuring the tSZ auto-power spectrum over SO when nulling the CIB signal. {\it FYST therefore opens a new unbiased observational window into the thermodynamic properties of galaxies and clusters.}
+This gain is due to the high-frequency coverage of FYST that better probe and constrain the Galactic dust that is the dominant contaminant (for more information on the method, modeling and some complementary results see Charmetant et al. in prep.).
+A harmonic-space, constrained ILC procedure, which nulls the CIB contribution, leads to a further 10\% improvement (that is $\sim 25$\% overall) for SO and FYST combined compared to SO alone when including 1/$f$ noise and all extragalactic foregrounds.
+The tSZ power spectrum is a highly sensitive non-linear probe of cosmology and astrophysics.
+For example, its amplitude scales like $\sigma_8$ to the eighth power so that a $20\%$ improvement in signal-to-noise ratio results in about a factor of 5 improvement in measuring $\sigma_8$.
+Improvements on tSZ power spectrum signal-to-noise can be roughly converted to real space measurements, for example a cross-correlation analysis, by taking their square-root of the power spectrum, assuming a fixed sample size.
+FYST therefore opens a new unbiased observational window into the thermodynamic properties of galaxies and clusters.